 Resource relations allow you to link your tickets to the resources which they concern.
 For example, you can link an incident ticket to the printer which caused the problem or a service ticket to the customer's SLA.

-C.3.6.1 Ticket-Ticket Relations
+C.3.6.1 Ticket-ticket relations

-- Introduction to Ticket-Ticket Relations
+- Introduction

-- Types of Ticket Relations
+- Types of ticket relations

-- Adding a Ticket Relation
+- Adding a ticket relation

-- Deleting a Ticket Relation
+- Deleting a ticket relation

-- Jumping to a Related Ticket via the Section for Related Tickets
+- Jumping to a related ticket